ErezSt83/AWS-test-jenkins-trigget/README.md

-# AWS-test-jenkins-trigget
+# AWS-test-jenkins-trigger
-just for testing jenkins trigger, the is no real code this repo
+creating a Jenkins pipeline for udacity project